 Characters or People in Dreams

-Harry Bosma, who produces the best selling Alchera dream interpretation software, says of characters:
+Harry Bosma, who produces the best selling Alchera dream interpretation software, says of the characters in your dreams:

-Apart from defining how you see one of your dream characters, and what relationship you have had to them in the past, as Harry suggests, it helps to simply consider how you feel about them, what characteristics are most important or noticeable to you.
-But occasionally it isn’t what you see in their own character, but what you feel about them.
+Apart from defining how you see one of your dream characters, and what relationship you have had to them in the past, as Harry suggests, it helps to simply consider how you feel about them, what of their characteristics are most important or noticeable to you?
+But occasionally it isn’t what you see in their character, but what you feel about them that is important.
 For instance a person who has frequently appeared in my dreams is a woman called Ann.
 I felt a lot of sexual attraction to Ann – although she may have felt nothing for me – and she appears in my dreams whenever loving feelings or closeness are being dealt with.

 A man I used to work for, Leo, has appeared in dreams where a problem regarding outer activity was concerned.
-So Leo has represented difficulties I face in the world.
+So Leo represents for me ways of dealing with difficulties I face in the world.
+He is the confidence and courage I have innately to meet things constructively.

 But many characters in dreams are not people you have ever met or known, not even characters from films, plays or books.
-So you cannot look back on them and ask yourself what you observed or felt about them.
+So you can’t look back on them and ask yourself what you observed or felt about them.
 In such cases it is most helpful to imagine yourself as that character and describe who you are, exactly as you are and how you act in the dream – as the dream character.
 As an example of this, one character in a dream, an old man, was dying.
 He was nobody I knew.
-When I imagined myself as him and described what I felt, and what was happening to me, it was clear he represented the experience I was facing at the time of letting my old life, my old self, die.
+When I imagined myself as him and described what I felt, and what was happening to me as him, it was clear he represented the experience I was facing at the time.
+I was letting my old life, a phase of my life, my old self, die.
 This was difficult but it was happening, and the dream helped me clarify what I was facing.
-At the time I had given up running groups and being a therapist.
-So it was a whole new way of life and felt like a death.
+See Being the Person or Thing

 A person who appeared in many of my dreams was a woman named Su.
 My relationship with Su was one in which I had been trying to learn to love her without being possessive or grasping.
-So in my dreams she always seemed to depict my attempts to love in that way, or my attempts to learn a fuller love.
+So in my dreams she always depicted my attempts to love in that way, or my attempts to learn a fuller love.

 Here Su is actually with me, in my house, so this is an entirely different context than with the previous dream.
 This shows a fuller integration with unconditional love.
 But the part at the end where I hope Su will see me ‘loving’ Mike points out that I am still moved by desires for acclaim and public attention.